UltraCakeBakery/FastBooleanArray/README.md

 In JavaScript, when working with large arrays of boolean values, a common challenge is efficiently indexing and retrieving these values.
 Using a regular JavaScript array to store booleans is straightforward, but it is memory-inefficient.
 While booleans are conceptually 1-bit values, JavaScript engines, like V8 (in Chrome and Node.js), allocate 1 byte (8 bits) per boolean for optimization purposes.
 This can waste a significant amount of memory when dealing with large arrays.

 Fast Boolean Array solves this issue by utilizing bit manipulation to store booleans in a compact format.
 It uses a Uint8Array and stores each boolean as a single bit within the 8 bits of each byte.
 This allows you to index and retrieve boolean values by integers (e.g., the 0th boolean, 1st boolean, etc.) while only using a fraction of the memory.
-Each bit represents a boolean, and you can quickly access or modify a specific boolean using bitwise operations, making it both fast and memory-efficient.

 For detailed benchmark results, see below.

 ## Features

 - **Memory Efficiency**: Stores booleans in bits rather than bytes, drastically reducing memory usage.
-- **Simple API**: Intuitive methods for setting and getting values.
-- **Performance**: Optimized for use in scenarios where memory constraints are critical.
+- **Fast Set Performance**: Up to 10x faster sets for fast data re-mapping.
+- **Familiar API**:  `Map` and `Set` like API for minimal learning curve.
+Intuitive helper functions, and works in `for.. of`.
+- **Array like interface**: call `.accessLikeArray()` to access it like an array`someArray[index]` (beware of the performance penalty caused by the Proxy)!
+---

+## Why Use Fast Boolean Array?

+- **Easy to Use**: Familiar `Map` and `Set` like API for minimal learning curve.
+- **Scalable**: Suitable for high-performance, memory-sensitive projects.
 ---

 ## Installation